Masha,

 The engagement of the university for LGBTQIA+ rights

 Radboud University has also a few initiatives, contributing to the matter.
-There is an LGBT+ youth organisation at the university that was founded in 1985 and is the oldest LGBT+ students association in the Netherlands.
-Also, there is a university brainstorming event with the purpose to discuss what an LGBTQ+ platform should look like at the university.
-Other Dutch universities also have similar platforms aiming to contribute to celebrating diversity and making an impact on the policies of universities.
+There is an at the university that was founded in 1985 and is the oldest LGBT+ students association in the Netherlands.
+Also, there is a university LGBT+ youth organisation with the purpose to discuss what an LGBTQ+ platform should look like at the university.
+Other Dutch universities also have similar platforms aiming to contribute to celebrating diversity and making an impact on the policies of universities. brainstorming event

 Note about the different abbreviations